-- MW8B is located between the CWA and the groundwater extraction system.
+• MW8B is located between the CWA and the groundwater extraction system.
 MW8B data represent groundwater in the St. Peter Sandstone aquifer immediately downgradient of the CWA.
-Figure 4.4 illustrates TVOC concentrations at MW8B, which have ranged from $1 \mu g/L$ to $300 \mu g/L$ over the past 20 years.
-In October 2011, the TVOC concentration at MW8B was 26.64 $\mu g/L$ .
-TVOC concentrations at MW8B have decreased significantly since the commission of extraction well EW2 in January 2006. - EW2 data represent groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
-EW2 was installed in
+Figure 4.4 illustrates TVOC concentrations at MW8B, which have ranged from 1 μ g/L to 300 μ g/L over the past 20 years.
+In October 2012, the TVOC concentration at MW8B was 35.3 μ g/L. TVOC concentrations at MW8B have decreased significantly since the commission of extraction well EW2 in January 2006.

-September 2005 and commissioned in January 2006.
-Figure 3.10 illustrates TVOC concentrations at EW2, which have remained below $100 \ \mu g/L$ since 2005.

-- MW12B data represent groundwater in the St. Peter Sandstone aquifer downgradient of the extraction system.
-Figure 4.5 illustrates TVOC concentrations at MW12B which have historically remained below $6 \mu g/L$ since 1997.
-In October 2011, there were no VOCs detected at MW12B. - Data from the four converted residential monitoring wells represent groundwater in the St. Peter Sandstone aquifer further downgradient of the Highway 96 Site.
-Figure 4.6 illustrates TVOC concentrations at 11 Robb Farm Road decreased from 1989 through 1992 and have remained relatively stable (below 10 μg/L) since 1990.
-In October 2011, the TVOC concentration at 11 Robb Farm Road was 0.54 μg/L. Figure 4.7 illustrates TVOC concentrations at 1 Lily Pond Road have fluctuated between not detected and 30 μg/L since sampling began in 1990.
-In October 2011, the TVOC concentration at 1 Lily Pond Road was 22.29 μg/L. Figure 4.8 illustrates TVOC concentrations at 11 Lily Pond Road was 22.29 μg/L. Figure 4.8 illustrates TVOC concentrations at 11 Lily Pond Road have typically remained below 5 μg/L since 1996.
-In October 2011, there were no VOCs detected at 11 Lily Pond Road.
-Figure 4.9 illustrates TVOC concentrations at 6 Blue Goose Road have remained below 5 μg/L since 1997.
-In October 2011, there were no VOCs detected at 6 Blue Goose Road.
-The overall decline of TVOC concentrations at the four converted residential well locations can be attributed to Site remediation activities and natural attenuation.
+- EW2 data represent groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
+EW2 was installed in September 2005 and commissioned in January 2006.
+Figure 3.10 illustrates TVOC concentrations at EW2, which have remained below 100 μg/L since 2005. - MW12B data represent groundwater in the St. Peter Sandstone aquifer downgradient of the extraction system.
+Figure 4.5 illustrates TVOC concentrations at MW12B, which have historically remained below 6 μg/L since 1997.
+In October 2012, there were no VOCs detected at MW12B. - Data from the four converted residential monitoring wells represent groundwater in the St. Peter Sandstone aquifer further downgradient of the Highway 96 Site.
+Figure 4.6 illustrates that TVOC concentrations at 11 Robb Farm Road decreased from 1989 through 1992 and have remained relatively stable (below 10 μg/L) since In October 2012, the TVOC concentration at 11 Robb Farm Road was 0.54 μg/L. Figure 4.7 illustrates that TVOC concentrations at 1 Lily Pond Road have fluctuated between not detected and 30 μg/L since sampling began in 1990.
+In October 2012, the TVOC concentration at 1 Lily Pond Road was 19.31 μg/L. Figure 4.8 illustrates that TVOC concentrations at 11 Lily Pond Road have typically remained below 5 μg/L since 1996.
+In October 2012, there were no VOCs detected at 11 Lily Pond Road.
+Figure 4.9 illustrates that TVOC concentrations at 6 Blue Goose Road have remained below 5 μg/L since 1997.
+In October 2012, the TVOC concentration at 6 Blue Goose Lane was 0.1 μg/L. The overall decline of TVOC concentrations at the four converted residential well locations can be attributed to Site remediation activities and natural attenuation.